lxhan/lxhan.github.io/content/about.md

 title: "About"
 ---

-Hello, my name is Alex Han.
-I am a **software engineer**, with experience in commercial application and software development.
-Although I work more than 8 years in the IT industry I still consider myself a student.
-I am very passionate about tech industry in general and always interested in new challenging projects.
+Hello, my name is Alex Han and I am a highly skilled and dedicated **Software Engineer** with over 8 years of experience in developing and maintaining commercial applications.
+I possess a deep passion for technology and continuously strive to expand my knowledge in the industry.

-It seems to me that over the years I have learned the most important skill for programmers - _the ability to solve problems_, despite the complexity and in what language it is written.
-However my specialization and field of interest is `backend/devops`.
+My expertise lies in the areas of backend development and devops, where I have demonstrated my ability to design, implement, and maintain highly available, scalable and efficient systems.
+I pride myself in my problem-solving skills and have a strong track record of delivering innovative solutions to complex technical challenges.

+I am constantly seeking new challenges and opportunities to grow as a software engineer and leverage my expertise to drive positive business outcomes.

 ~~I am currently working as a backend software engineer at [Crave](https://craveup.com), Seoul.~~\
 I am currently looking for a job.
 Here is my [resume in english](/cv/Resume%20%5BAlex%20Han%5D.pdf) and [resume in korean](/cv/%EC%9D%B4%EB%9F%AD%EC%84%9C%20%5B%ED%95%9C%20%EC%95%8C%EB%A0%89%EC%82%B0%EB%8D%94%5D.pdf).